Last Updated on

-Scalability — The ability to increase the amount of resources you can use as your site grows.
+Scalability — The ability to increase the number of resources you can use as your site grows.

 An Exit Strategy — It might just turn out that you want to pack up shop and move your site somewhere else.
 Is your potential host restrictive about what you can and cannot do?
 Read the fine print and make sure you aren’t getting stuck with a raw deal.

 Which Hosts Should I Know About?

 There are tons of web hosts out there.
 Which one you decide depends on your personal criteria.
 You might also want to look into reviews of different hosts so that you can figure out which have been doing right by their customers.
 You can find competent reviews from multiple sources.
 As for the hosts to look into, here’s a list of a few popular ones: